cocoahero/hedgehog/README.md

-# hedgehog
+# Hedgehog
 A highly experimental implementation of the tail command, written in Swift.
+It should absolutely not be used as a production replacement for the default `tail` command. 😅